-After multiple remakes, I think I finally stumbled on the best combination of ingredients for a clean gluten free oatmeal raisin cookie recipe.
+After multiple remakes, I have finally found the best combination of ingredients for clean gluten free oatmeal raisin cookies.
 I say this because it has been taste-tested by a handful of kids and teens.
-And when it comes to cookies, kids (and especially your teenage son lol) will tell you straight up whether the recipe is good or not.
-Kids and teens don’t care if the recipe is healthy, they just want it to taste good 😉
+And when it comes to cookies, kids (and especially your teenage son) will tell you straight up whether the recipe is good or not.
+Kids and teens don’t care if the recipe is healthy, they just want it to taste good.

-We all know that sugar is not healthy.
-Many of us know it’s a good idea to limit or eliminate butter and dairy (by the way, here’s why we don’t drink milk).
+We all know that refined white sugar and brown sugar is not healthy.
+And many of us know it’s a good idea to limit or eliminate butter and dairy.
 And if you are among the growing number of people who don’t tolerate gluten, then you know all to well that wheat is a problem ingredient for a lot of people these days.

 But with so many restrictions, how do you make a really good gluten free oatmeal raisin cookie that doesn’t have refined flour, butter or refined sugar?

 Well, this recipe is a proven success.
 No refined sugar, no wheat and no dairy.
 Plus, it’s naturally sweetened and we left the egg out too.
 So, vegans and vegetarians are going to love this recipe just the same.

 The best part, you’ll never be able to tell!

 Favorite Swaps for Clean Gluten Free Oatmeal Raisin Cookies

 The combination of the following ingredients work beautifully to make a gluten free oatmeal raisin cookie that I PROMISE does not taste gluten free.

 Cassava Flour, Almond Flour and Old Fashioned Oats